 About

-I am an Assistant Professor in the Department of Biostatistics and Health Data Science at the University of Pittsburgh.
-Previously, I was a postdoctoral researcher in the laboratory of Prof. Gordon Smyth at the Walter and Eliza Hall Institute of Medical Research.
-I received my PhD in Biostatistics from the University of North Carolina at Chapel Hill under the supervision of Dr. Naim Rashid and Dr. Joseph Ibrahim.
+I am a Senior Research Officer in the Bioinformatics and Computational Biology Division at WEHI, Australia.
+Previously, I was an Assistant Professor in the Department of Biostatistics and Health Data Science at the University of Pittsburgh, United States.
+I completed my postdoctoral training in statistical bioinformatics in the laboratory of Prof. Gordon Smyth at WEHI.
+I received my PhD in Biostatistics from the University of North Carolina at Chapel Hill, United States, under the supervision of A/Prof. Naim Rashid and Prof. Joseph Ibrahim.

 Projects